syseleven/grav-docs-syseleven-stack/pages/04.Reference/02.compute/docs.en.md

 ### Flavor change to different storage type

-!
-We do **not** recommend to change flavors to different storage types, i.e. between L1 and M1 flavors.
-!
 If more resources are required for an instance, the fastest solution is to build a new instance and migrate the required data (if any) via network or an attached volume.

-!
-If resize is still required, an image from instance could be created and used as a boot source for new instance with other flavor.
+If a conversion of an existing instance seems inevitable, a similar result can be achieved by creating an image from that instance and using it as a boot source for a new instance with another flavor.
 Please keep in mind that hardware specifications and CPU flags may change with change of flavor.

 ---